-In its place now stands an 11-storey building that ;is being transformed into a new, purpose-built homeless hub and resource centre.
-A building that will not only provide maximum amenity and support for thousands of homeless people in inner-Melbourne into the future, but that will integrate with the surrounding community and neighbouring environment.
+In its place now stands an 11-storey building that is being transformed into a new, purpose-built homeless hub and resource centre.
+A building that will not only provide maximum amenity and support for thousands of people experiencing homelessness in inner Melbourne into the future, but that will integrate with the surrounding community and neighbouring environment.

 “We put the resource centre at the front of the space on the ground floor to create a place of welcome for people facing homelessness, and for the wider community, to both promote the services and connect the centre with the city,” Joshua says.

 Inside the centre is a secure central courtyard, landscaped to create respite.
 A vertical garden climbs up seven storeys.